Top Tips for Your First Ski or Snowboarding Holiday

 Consider taking classes from a certified snowboard instructor instead, which are available at most snowboarding resorts.
 They will teach you the proper technique for sliding and stopping.

-Look for resorts that are popular among snowboarders, as this usually means that they have areas that are specifically reserved and designed for them.
+Look for resorts that are popular among beginner skiers and snowboarders, as this usually means that they have areas that are specifically reserved and designed for totally newbies.

-Furthermore, you also might want to look for resorts that have good gondola access; this way you can easily avoid chairlifts and tows, which may be difficult to board and disembark as a beginning snowboarder.
-As a beginner, don’t bite off more than you can chew and choose a beginner friendly route.
+Furthermore, you also might want to look for resorts that have good gondola access; this way you can easily avoid chairlifts and tows, which may be difficult to board and disembark when first starting out.

 Sadly skiing and snowboarding aren’t skills that you are going to pick up in just a day; it requires a large amount of discipline and tenacity.
 Get out on the slopes and practice, practice, practice!